LiamMarrinan/Latin102/Translation3.md

 > qui is nomanitive masculine plural and its antecedent is equos

 6. What Latin verb form has to be understood in the clause that runs from equorum to Dinus?
-> You need to understand that sum, esse, fui, futurus has no present participle and instead you just include the predicate.
+> You need to understand that sum, esse, fui, futurus has no present participle and instead you just include the predicate.❌ **This is a clause (and in fact a complete main sentence!): no participle involved.**

 **C. Literary commentary**